-- (1) The practice of medicine occurs where the patient is located at the time the telemedicine technologies are used. - (2) A physician or podiatrist who practices telemedicine must be licensed as provided in this article. - (3) This section does not apply to: - (A) An informal consultation or second opinion, at the request of a physician or podiatrist who is licensed to practice medicine or podiatry in this state, provided that the physician or podiatrist requesting the opinion retains authority and responsibility for the patient's care; and - (B) Furnishing of medical assistance by a physician or podiatrist in case of an emergency or disaster, if no charge is made for the medical assistance. - (c) Physician-Patient or Podiatrist-Patient Relationship Through Telemedicine Encounter. - (1) A physician-patient or podiatrist-patient relationship may not be established through: - (A) Audio-only communication; - (B) Text-based communications such as e-mail, Internet questionnaires, text-based messaging or other written forms of communication; or - (C) Any combination thereof. - (2) If an existing physician-patient or podiatrist-patient relationship does not exist prior to the utilization to telemedicine technologies, or if services are rendered solely through telemedicine technologies, a physician-patient or podiatrist-patient relationship may only be established: - (A) Through the use of telemedicine technologies which incorporate interactive audio using store and forward technology, real-time videoconferencing or similar secure video services during the initial physician-patient or podiatrist-patient encounter; or
+- (1) The practice of medicine occurs where the patient is located at the time the telemedicine technologies are used at the originating site. - (2) A physician or podiatrist who practices telemedicine must be licensed as provided in this article. - (3) This section does not apply to: - (A) An informal consultation or second opinion, at the request of a physician or podiatrist who is licensed to practice medicine or podiatry in this state, provided that if the physician or podiatrist requesting the opinion retains authority and responsibility for the patient's care; and - (B) Furnishing of medical assistance by a physician or podiatrist in case of an emergency or disaster, if no charge is made for the medical assistance. - (c) Physician-patient or podiatrist-patient relationship through telemedicine encounter. - - (1) A physician-patient or podiatrist-patient relationship may not be established through:

+40 (A) Audio-only communication;

-- (B) For the practice of pathology and radiology, a physician-patient relationship may be established through store and forward telemedicine or other similar technologies. - (3) Once a physician-patient or podiatrist-patient relationship has been established, either through an in-person encounter or in accordance with subsection (c)(2) of this section, the physician or podiatrist may utilize any telemedicine technology that meets the standard of care and is appropriate for the particular patient presentation. - (d) Telemedicine Practice.
-A physician or podiatrist using telemedicine technologies to practice medicine or podiatry shall: - (1) Verify the identity and location of the patient;
+- 41 (B) Text-based communications such as e-mail, Internet questionnaires, text-based 42 messaging or other written forms of communication; or - (C) Any combination thereof. - (2) If an existing physician-patient or podiatrist-patient relationship does not exist prior to the utilization to telemedicine technologies, or if services are rendered solely through telemedicine technologies, a physician-patient or podiatrist-patient relationship may only be established: - (A) Through the use of telemedicine technologies which incorporate interactive audio using store and forward technology, real-time videoconferencing or similar secure video services during the initial physician-patient or podiatrist-patient encounter; or - (B) For the practice of pathology and radiology, a physician-patient relationship may be established through store and forward telemedicine or other similar technologies. - (3) Once a physician-patient or podiatrist-patient relationship has been established, either through an in-person encounter or in accordance with subdivision (2) of this subsection, the physician or podiatrist may utilize any telemedicine technology that meets the standard of care and is appropriate for the patient presentation. - (d) Telemedicine practice. - - (i) A physician or podiatrist using telemedicine technologies to practice medicine or podiatry shall: - (1) Verify the identity and location of the patient; - (2) Provide the patient with confirmation of the identity and qualifications of the physician or podiatrist; - (3) Provide the patient with the physical location and contact information of the physician; - (4) Establish or maintain a physician-patient or podiatrist-patient relationship that conforms to the standard of care: - (5) Determine whether telemedicine technologies are appropriate for the patient presentation for which the practice of medicine or podiatry is to be rendered;

-- (2) Provide the patient with confirmation of the identity and qualifications of the physician or podiatrist; - (3) Provide the patient with the physical location and contact information of the physician; - (4) Establish or maintain a physician-patient or podiatrist-patient relationship that conforms to the standard of care; - (5) Determine whether telemedicine technologies are appropriate for the particular patient presentation for which the practice of medicine or podiatry is to be rendered; - (6) Obtain from the patient appropriate consent for the use of telemedicine technologies; - (7) Conduct all appropriate evaluations and history of the patient consistent with traditional standards of care for the particular patient presentation; and - (8) Create and maintain healthcare records for the patient which justify the course of treatment and which verify compliance with the requirements of this section, - (9) The requirements of subdivisions (1) through (8) of subsection (d) in this section do not apply to the practice of pathology or radiology medicine through store and forward telemedicine.
+(6) Obtain from the patient appropriate consent for the use of telemedicine technologies;

+- (7) Conduct all appropriate evaluations and history of the patient consistent with traditional standards of care for the patient presentation; - (8) Create and maintain health care records for the patient which justify the course of treatment and which verify compliance with the requirements of this section; and - (9) The requirements of subdivisions (1) through (8), inclusive, of this subsection do not apply to the practice of pathology or radiology medicine through store and forward telemedicine. - (ii) An originating site for a telemedicine encounter may include a patient's place of residence, a day program, a physician's or podiatrist's office, a hospital, or an alternate location in which the patient is physically present and telemedicine technologies can be effectively used.

-(e) Standard of Care.
+(e) Standard of care. -